 New to intuitive eating but want to learn more?
 Our beginner’s guide to intuitive eating walks you through the 10 principles, the research, benefits, common myths and misconceptions, and how to get started on your own journey to healing your relationship with food.

-This blog post was written by Alix Eve Schram, RD2Be, Health Coach, and Intern at Kara Lydon Nutrition.
-Alix just completed her Dietetic Internship and is two classes away from her Master’s in Clinical Nutrition, both through NYU.
+This blog post was written by Alix Eve Schram, MS, RD, and LDN at Kara Lydon Nutrition.
+Alix completed her Master’s in Clinical Nutrition at NYU.
 Alix is passionate about helping others find a more positive and peaceful relationship with food and body via Intuitive Eating.
 She feels strongly that there is no single image of health and that diets do not work.
-Alix plans to specialize in Eating Disorders and Disordered Eating after passing the RD Exam this summer (finger’s crossed!).
+Alix specializes in Intuitive Eating, Eating Disorders and Disordered Eating, and body image work.

 What Is Intuitive Eating?

 Intuitive Eating (IE) is an evidence-based health approach created in 1995 by two dietitians, Elyse Resche and Evelyn Tribole.
 If you take anything away from this guide, let it be that intuitive eating is not a diet.
 In fact, it is often referred to as anti-diet.
 No foods are off limits.
 There are no rules on when, what, or how much to eat.
 A non-diet (or anti-diet) approach takes the focus away from judging success based on a number on the scale and places it on behaviors that promote health.